Crypto Snack Achieves Self Reported Market Cap of $75.40 Million (SNACK)

-Crypto Snack (SNACK) traded flat against the US dollar during the 24-hour period ending at 22:00 PM Eastern on May 31st.
-Over the last week, Crypto Snack has traded flat against the US dollar.
-Crypto Snack has a total market capitalization of $75.40 million and approximately $254,409.67 worth of Crypto Snack was traded on exchanges in the last day.
-One Crypto Snack token can currently be bought for approximately $0.0033 or 0.00000012 BTC on major exchanges.
+Crypto Snack (SNACK) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM ET on June 1st.
+One Crypto Snack token can currently be bought for $0.0033 or 0.00000012 BTC on exchanges.
+Over the last seven days, Crypto Snack has traded flat against the U.S. dollar.
+Crypto Snack has a market cap of $75.40 million and $254,409.67 worth of Crypto Snack was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.